isaacgr/jaysonic/README.md

 **Note that there are two web socket clients**
 **One can only be run in the browser, and the other can run in a NodeJS environment.**

-To instantiate the web socket clients

 #### WS Client for browser

-The browser ws client is based on the WebSocket class in JavaScript.
+The browser ws client is based on the `window.WebSocket` class.

 ```js
 const Jaysonic = require("jaysonic/lib/client-ws");